Department of Cell and Molecular Biology

 Cancer and neurodegenerative diseases can be viewed as opposite consequences of disrupting the balanced degenerative versus survival and regenerative propensities of a healthy being.
 Such balance is maintained through homeostatic regulation of biosynthetic activities.

 Known as an essential component of the translational apparatus, aminoacyl-tRNA synthetase family catalyzes the first step reaction in protein synthesis, that is, to specifically attach each amino acid onto its cognate tRNA.
-Aminoacyl-tRNA synthetases also have diverse regulatory functions in other important biological processes and response, for example, blood vessel formation and oxidative stress response.
+Aminoacyl-tRNA synthetases also have diverse regulatory functions in other important biological processes and response, for example, in blood vessel formation and oxidative stress response.
 Through their multi-functionality, tRNA synthetases can coordinate these processes and responses with protein synthesis, and therefore play a critical role in maintaining balanced cellular degenerative and regenerative activities.

 Disrupting the role of tRNA synthetases in the homeostatic regulation, either by genetic or environmental factors, can lead to a diseased state.
 Indeed, mutations in several tRNA synthetases are causatively linked to axonal neuropathy; altered expression profile of tRNA synthetases is strongly associated with tumor progression and metastasis.
-Our research aims to reveal the homeostatic regulation of tRNA synthetases in healthy beings and how they are disrupted in the context of cancer and neurodegenerative diseases.
+Our research aims to reveal the homeostatic regulations of tRNA synthetases in healthy beings and how they are disrupted in the context of cancer and neurodegenerative diseases.

 An “atom-to-animal” cross-disciplinary approach is used in our research.
 We integrate studies in animal models with 3D structural analysis, biophysical, biochemistry, and mammalian cell biology to reveal mechanistic insights and to provide therapeutic strategies.
 In addition to basic research, drug development programs targeting metastatic cancer and Charcot-Maria-Tooth disease (also known as Hereditary Motor and Sensory Neuropathy) are ongoing in the laboratory.